generalguy41/Windowfy/README.md

 - Firefox
 - Chrome*

-The extension has not been developed/tested for:
+The extension has not yet been developed/tested for:
 - Opera
 - Safari
 - Microsoft Edge